-The Oral Presentation of the Minor Thesis (Viva)
+The Oral Presentation of the Minor Thesis and of one essay (Viva)

 Following completion of their course work and prior to submission of their minor thesis, candidates are required to participate in a viva voce examination (the viva).
-At this oral examination candidates are asked to make a preliminary presentation of their chosen research topic for the minor thesis.
-The language of the examination is German.
+During the first part of this oral examination candidates are asked to make a preliminary presentation of their chosen research topic for the minor thesis.
+The language of this part of the examination is English.